How to Makeover That Boring Bedside Table

 Safety First

-After a quick break down of the table, it was time to strip it.
+After a quick breakdown of the table, it was time to strip it.
 I used Formby's Paint and Poly Remover, which works great on polyurethane (and paint).
-Whichever brand you use, be sure to read the directions thoroughly and leave it on the full time recommended so it can do all the hard work for you.
+Whichever brand you use, be sure to read the directions thoroughly and leave it on for the full time recommended so it can do all the hard work for you.

 LESSON LEARNED: Also, don't be stingy with it.
 Paint on a nice thick layer all over your piece with a cheapo paintbrush.
 It's more trouble than it's worth to try to clean the paintbrush when you're using stripper, so just plan to toss it after.
 I keep a stash of paint brushes from the dollar store for just this kind of project.